deorder/gentoo-crossdev-tools/README.md

-# Gentoo crossdev emerge wrapper
+# Gentoo crossdev tools (emerge wrapper)
-Emerge wrapper with cross-compile work arounds to use on environments created with `crossdev`
+Cross-compile work arounds to use on environments created with `crossdev`

 ## Still being worked on
 The `sandbox` and `userpriv` emerge `FEATURES` are being disabled for now and the emerge `ROOT` is hardcoded to point to `/usr/<target>` as created using `crossdev`.
 Some packages may still not compile as it was tested on only a handful of packages.